ClosedNon-Profit2025-26 Local Grants

 What activities are funded?

-Eligible activities include buying, hiring or installing equipment and appliances; improving infrastructure or facilities such as kitchens or food storage; sourcing nutritious and culturally appropriate food and packaging materials; building partnerships and strategic planning; training and development for staff and volunteers; program delivery costs including extra staff, volunteer recruitment, community education, awareness and promotional activities; and reimbursing volunteer expenses directly related to project delivery.
+Eligible activities include buying, hiring or installing equipment and appliances; improving infrastructure or facilities such as kitchens or food storage; sourcing nutritious and culturally appropriate food and packaging materials; building partnerships and networks; strategic planning; training and development for staff and volunteers; program delivery costs including extra staff, volunteer recruitment, community education, awareness and promotional activities; and reimbursing volunteer expenses directly related to project delivery.
 All projects must include an element of providing direct food relief to the community.

 How do I apply for the Community Food Relief Program – Local Grants?